luisalvarez246/infra-as-code-lab-exercises-lcay/Session_3_Terraform_State/README.md

 #### Option 2: Using S3-Native State Locking (Recommended Approach)

 The S3 backend also supports native state locking directly within S3, eliminating the need for a separate DynamoDB table.
-This is generally simpler to set up and is the recommended method for new projects.
+This is generally simpler to set up and is the recommended method for new projects. **Important:** Please note that this S3-native approach is available only from Terraform version 1.10.0.

 ##### A. Setting up S3-Native Locking from Scratch